Home

 • Shipping Costs: Costs to ship products from the factory to the warehouse or customer.
 This includes transportation costs, shipping insurance, and additional packaging.

-Retail Store
+Retail Stores

 • Cost of Product

-• Fixed & Variable Costs
+• Fixed & Variable Cost

 • Short Term Pricing Strategy